rizo/onix/README.md

 # onix

-Build OCaml projects with Nix.
+Build opam projects with Nix.

 > **NOTE**
 > This project is experimental.
 The core functionality is stable but the API may break before the official release.